maxime1992/angular-ngrx-starter/README.md

 <hr>

-Before we start digging into the architecture of this project, you have to know that *[Prettier](https://github.com/prettier/prettier)* is already setup and thus, you can format all your `.ts` and `.scss` by simply running `yarn run prettier:write`.
+Before we start digging into the architecture of this project, you have to know that *[Prettier](https://github.com/prettier/prettier)* is already setup and thus, you can format all your `.ts` and `.scss` by simply running `yarn run prettier:fix`.
 If you have a CI setup, you might want to run `yarn run prettier:check` to make sure every file is correctly formatted.

 Also, a pre-commit hook has been setup and before you commit something, it'll check if all the file are well formatted.
 If you want to disable that behavior, remove `.git/hooks/pre-commit` and also the `precommit` key in `package.json`.